 Just think about what you are up against: you live in a society that tells you that you aren't good enough.
 You live in a world where people judge you based on what you look like, rather than who you are.
 You live in a world that teaches you that beauty isn't something you already possess, that it is something you must work very hard to obtain and maintain.
 That you must compete with your fellow sisters in a vertical hierarchy of beauty.
 That you must wear just the right amount of makeup or look just the right way, to be taken seriously.
 You live in a world where you are compared to unrealistic and unhealthy images of female beauty that are literally impossible to achieve without surgery or starvation, meaning that you can never feel good enough.
 And this is why, although you can quite effortlessly see the beauty in others, you cannot see the beauty in yourself.

 You are a f%cking warrior!

 Every morning look into that mirror and give yourself a pep talk.
 With each nasty comment you hear your inner beauty beast say to you, give yourself two positive ones.
 Ignite your inner warrior and reclaim your power to do what is actually the biggest challenge you will ever face: accept and love yourself no matter what.

-So look into that mirror warrior woman, look deep into your own eyes and smile, because you are a beauty, and it is your birthright to see that and share it proudly.
+Next time you catch your own reflection in the mirror, remember to look deep into your own eyes and smile at yourself.
+You are a beauty, and it is your birthright to see that and share it proudly.

 Step 2 - Drop Fear & Start Playing